blevine37/IAM-XED/README.md

 ### Independent Atom Model (IAM)
 The independent atom model (IAM) is a widely used approximation in X-ray and electron diffraction calculations.
 It assumes that the scattering from a molecule can be approximated as the sum of the scattering from individual atoms, neglecting interatomic interactions.
-Total intensity of the scattering signal within IAM is given by
+The total intensity of the scattering signal within IAM is given by

 $$I(s) = \sum_{i=1}^{N} f_i(s) + \sum_{j=1}^{N}\sum_{j\neq i}^{N} f_i^*(s) f_j (s) \frac{\sin ( s r_{ij})}{s r_{ij}} = I_\mathrm{at}(s) + I_\mathrm{mol}(s)$$

 where $$f_i(s)$$ is the atomic form factor (AFF) of the $$i$$-th atom, $$r_{ij}$$ is the distance between atoms $$i$$ and $$j$$, and $$s$$ is the momentum transfer (or scattering vector).
 The first term represents the atomic contribution to scattering intensity independent of molecular position, while the second term accounts for the molecular contribution (interference between different atoms in the molecule).
 Two notes on the difference between UED and XRD:
-1. In XRD, the momentum transfer is usually labeled $$q$$ instead of $$s$$ in UED but the definition is the same.
+1. In XRD, the momentum transfer is usually labelled $$q$$ instead of $$s$$ in UED but the definition is the same.
-2. In UED, AFFs are complex functions, while in XRD they are real-valued.
+2. In UED, AFFs are complex functions, while they are real-valued in XRD.

 ### Inelastic Compton Scattering
 In XRD, inelastic Compton scattering can be included in the IAM calculations.
 The modified scattering intensity is given by